Towards Unsupervised Domain Adaptation via Domain-Transformer

-\textbf{Domain Discrepancy}.
-Inspired by the pioneering work~\cite{ben2010theory}, $\mathcal{A}$-distance hase been widely used to measure domain discrepancy.
-The $\mathcal{A}$-distance is estimated by $d_\mathcal{A} = 2(1-2\varepsilon)$, where $\varepsilon$ denotes the test error of a classifier trained for distinguishing the source and target domains.
+$\mathcal{A}$-distance~\citep{ben2010theory} has been widely used to measure domain discrepancy. $\mathcal{A}$-distance is estimated by $d_\mathcal{A} = 2(1-2\varepsilon)$, where $\varepsilon$ denotes the test error of a classifier trained for distinguishing the source and target domains.
 Thus, the smaller $\mathcal{A}$-distance, the better global domain alignment.
-To measure class-wise domain discrepancy, we estimate $\mathcal{A}_C$-distance by $d_{\mathcal{A}_C}=\mathbb{E}[d_{\mathcal{A}_c}]$, where $d_{\mathcal{A}_c}$ is the $\mathcal{A}$-distance for samples from the same class but different domains, and $\mathbb{E}[\cdot]$ is the expectation on target domain.
+To measure class-wise domain discrepancy, we estimate $\mathcal{A}_C$-distance by $d_{\mathcal{A}_C}\!=\!\mathbb{E}[d_{\mathcal{A}_c}]$, where $d_{\mathcal{A}_c}$ is the $\mathcal{A}$-distance for samples from the same class but different domains, and $\mathbb{E}[\cdot]$ is the expectation on the target domain.
 The smaller $\mathcal{A}_C$-distance, the better class-wise domain alignment.
-We provide the $\mathcal{A}$-distance and $\mathcal{A}_C$-distance of DeepJDOT, ATM and DoTNet on ImageCLEF-DA task \textbf{I}$\rightarrow$\textbf{C} and VisDA-2017 task \textbf{S}$\rightarrow$\textbf{R}, respectively.
-As shown in Figure~\ref{fig:a-distance}, ATM has smaller $\mathcal{A}$-distance and $\mathcal{A}_C$-distance than DeepJDOT on task \textbf{I}$\rightarrow$\textbf{C} while contrary performance on task \textbf{S}$\rightarrow$\textbf{R}.
-We also note that DoTNet achieves the smallest $\mathcal{A}$-distance and $\mathcal{A}_C$-distance on both tasks, which validates the effectiveness of DoTNet in reducing domain discrepancy.
-Additionally, $\mathcal{A}_C$-distances are frequently smaller than $\mathcal{A}$-distances.
-This can be attributed to the local semantic consistency learned by the domain-level attention in DoTNet.
+We provide the $\mathcal{A}$-distance and $\mathcal{A}_C$-distance of DeepJDOT, ATM and DoT on ImageCLEF and VisDA-2017, respectively.
+In Fig.~\ref{fig:a-distance}, ATM has smaller $\mathcal{A}$-distance and $\mathcal{A}_C$-distance than DeepJDOT on task I$\rightarrow$C while contrary performance on task S$\rightarrow$R. We also notice that DoT achieves the smallest $\mathcal{A}$-distance and $\mathcal{A}_C$-distance on both tasks, which validates that DoT is effective in reducing domain discrepancy.
+Besides, $\mathcal{A}_C$-distances are smaller than $\mathcal{A}$-distances.
+This can be attributed to the locality consistency learned by the domain-level attention mechanism in DoT.